ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 # Group Configurations # {#group-configurations}

-A group configuration consists of a set of parameters.
+A group configuration consists of information related to an OSCORE group, as organized into configuration parameters and status parameters.

+In particular, configuration parameters specify how members of the OSCORE group use the Group OSCORE protocol to protect their communications (e.g., by using which algorithms).
+Instead, status parameters specify information concerning the management of the OSCORE group and its current setting at the Group Manager (e.g., for handling identifiers and the joining of group members).

 ## Group Configuration Representation ## {#config-repr}

-The group configuration representation is a CBOR map, which includes configuration properties and status properties.
+The group configuration representation is a CBOR map, which includes the configuration parameters specified in {{config-repr-config-properties}} and the status parameters specified in {{config-repr-status-properties}}.

-### Configuration Properties ### {#config-repr-config-properties}
+### Configuration Parameters ### {#config-repr-config-properties}

 The CBOR map includes the following configuration parameters, whose CBOR abbreviations are defined in {{groupcomm-parameters}} of this document.